SDRAST/SDRAST.github.io/source/index.rst

 Radio Astronomy Software Tools
 ==============================

-NOTICE: **These web pages are in the process of being built**, while simultaneously converting from Python 2 to Python 3.
-The package collection is not yet complete.
-It will take a while.
-Meanwhile, the pages are open to public access as a sign of things to come.
-2020-07-02.

-Radio Astronomy Software Tools is a collection of software packages that have proven useful in doing radio astronomy with NASA's Deep Space Network.
+Radio Astronomy Software Tools is a `collection of software packages` <https://github.com/SDRAST/> that have proven useful in doing radio astronomy with NASA's Deep Space Network.

 The two main activities in radio astronomy (besides building equipment) are monitor and control of data acquisition (observing), and data reduction.